-By installing solar, Walmart has taken a major step toward its long-term goal of using only renewable energy for all its retail and distribution facilities.
-The first SolarCity Walmart project to come online was the Stockton, California store back in July 2010.
-Today, SolarCity has 190 Walmart solar projects installed or underway and three-quarters of Walmart’s California stores will offset between 5–30% of their power from the sun.
+The first SolarCity Walmart project to come online was a store in Stockton, California in July 2010.
+Today, SolarCity has more than 200 Walmart solar projects installed or underway and three-quarters of Walmart’s California stores will offset between 5–30% of their power from the energy these systems produce.

-Walmart’s goal is to produce renewable solar energy at prices equal to or less than traditional energy rates, and at the same time, provide price certainty for a percentage of the stores’ load against the volatility of energy prices.
-The company’s bold solar initiative is contributing to the development of a growing solar economy, and creating hundreds of jobs in the process.
+By installing solar systems, Walmart aims is to produce energy at prices equal to or less than traditional energy rates, and at the same time, provide price certainty for a percentage of the stores’ load against the volatility of energy prices.
 “Walmart is setting a clear example that other companies can follow, and demonstrating that solar power can reduce pollution and lower operational costs at the same time” said Lyndon Rive, SolarCity’s CEO.
-“Considering Walmart’s scale, their goal to use 100% renewable energy creates jobs and helps make solar energy more accessible for other businesses and homeowners.”